 Students learn from her experience as an associate and environmental designer at Atelier Ten, consulting architecture design and construction teams on energy efficiency, water conservation and reuse, daylighting, visual and thermal comfort, material selection, greenhouse gas emissions reduction, and LEED certification.

 The UH Board of Regents awarded Wendy one of six 2021 Regents’ Medal for Excellence in Teaching for exhibiting an extraordinary level of subject mastery and scholarship, teaching effectiveness and creativity, and personal values that benefit students.
+The U.S. Green Building Council recognized her as a LEED Fellow, the highest international recognition for green building professionals.

 She directs the Environmental Research and Design Laboratory and the Sea Grant Center for Smart Buildings and Community Design where students gain experience in applied research.